 27. POLICY ON SEXUAL HARASSMENT OF WOMEN AT WORK PLACE

-The information pertaining to conservation of energy technology absorption ForeignExchange earnings and outgo as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in "AnnexureE" and is attached to this report.
+The information pertaining to conservation of energy technology absorption ForeignExchange earnings and outgo as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in "AnnexureF" and is attached to this report.

 Pursuant to the requirement of Regulation 21 of the Securities Exchange Board of India(Listing Obligations & Disclosure Requirements) Regulations 2015 the Company hasconstituted a Risk Management Committee.
-Business Risk Evaluation and Management is an ongoing process within theOrganization.
-The Company has a robust risk managementframework to identify monitor andminimize risk as also identify business opportunities.
+Business Risk Evaluation and Management is anongoing process within the Organization.
+The Company has a robust risk managementframework to identify monitor and minimize risk and also identify business opportunities.

 The objectives and scope of the Risk Management Committee broadly comprises of:

 Oversight of risk management performed by the executive management;

 Reviewing the Risk Management Policy and Framework in line with Local legalrequirements and SEBI guidelines